 - No Macintosh HD showing up in Disk Utility.

 - Mac computer stops working, or your Mac won't turn on at all.

-In fact, Macintosh HD - Data (macOS Catalina) or Macintosh HD not mounted problem is quite common on Apple computers.
+In fact, Macintosh HD - Data (in macOS Catalina and macOS Big Sur) or Macintosh HD not mounted problem is quite common on Apple computers.
 If you have met the same situation above, what can you do to fix the problem without worrying about data loss?
 Now, read on to learn the solutions.

 Why does Macintosh HD not mounted/showing in Disk Utility?